 Spatial relationships of audio signals of microphones and capture capabilities of microphones.

-Spatial relationships of speakers and parameters of speakers.
+Spatial relationships of loud speakers and parameters of loud speakers.

 Display strategies for multipoint conference, such as the static or dynamic mapping of camera-to-display.

+{Editor’s note: Further contribution is invited on endpoint characteristics.}

 Endpoint characteristics are transmitted through signalling streams in session initialization and used for capability negotiation in inter-operation of different telepresence endpoints.

+Note: [ITU-T H.245] defines a terminal as “any endpoint and may be a user's terminal or some other communication system such as an MCU or an information server”.
+As such the term H.323 Telepresence Terminal is equivalent to the term “Telepresence Endpoint”.

 6.1.2 Media Control Unit